bustle/shep/README.md

   build [env] [functions]   Builds functions and writes them to disk deploy [env] [functions]  Deploy both functions and APIs to AWS.
-Will create a new API if the ID is not specified generate                  Run `shep generate --help` for additional information new [path]                Create a new shep project pull                      Pulls a swagger JSON representation of an existing API and writes it to a local file push                      Create a new shep project
+Will create a new API if the ID is not specified generate                  Run `shep generate --help` for additional information logs [stage] [name]       Streams logs from the specified version of a function new [path]                Create a new shep project pull                      Pulls a swagger JSON representation of an existing API and writes it to a local file push                      Create a new shep project